xYujiax/serenas-shenanigans/README.md

 ### Missingness Dependency

-In order to better understand what characteristics are associated with different categories of cause, it may be helpful to explore the CAUSE.CATEGORY.DETAIL column to determine how likely its missingness was dependent on the CAUSE.CATEGORY column.
-The CAUSE.CATEGORY.DETAIL column provides extra details on the cause of a power outage (the CAUSE.CATEGORY column).
+In order to better understand what characteristics are associated with different categories of cause, it may be helpful to explore the CAUSE.CATEGORY.DETAIL column to determine how likely its missingness is dependent on the CAUSE.CATEGORY column.

-Null Hypothesis: The missingness of CAUSE.CATEGORY.DETAIL is NOT dependent on CAUSE.CATEGORY.
+**Null Hypothesis:** The missingness of CAUSE.CATEGORY.DETAIL is NOT dependent on CAUSE.CATEGORY.

-Alt Hypothesis: The missingness of CAUSE.CATEGORY.DETAIL IS dependent on CAUSE.CATEGORY.
+**Alternate Hypothesis:** The missingness of CAUSE.CATEGORY.DETAIL IS dependent on CAUSE.CATEGORY.**

 To test whether or not to reject the Null Hypothesis, I calculated the observed Total Variation Distance (TVD) of the data.
 Then, I shuffled the values in the CAUSE.CATEGORY.DETAIL and calculated the shuffled TVD 1000 times to create the empirical distribution below.
 Because the observed TVD is much greater than 95% of the empirical TVDs I simulated, I reject my Null Hypothesis in favor of the Alternate that suggests the missingness of CAUSE.CATEGORY.DETAIL is probably dependent on CAUSE.CATEGORY.